Western Storm

-Western Storm are a women's cricket team representing South West England and Wales, one of eight regional hubs in English domestic cricket.
-They play their home matches at the County Ground, Taunton, the County Ground, Bristol and Sophia Gardens.
-They are captained by Sophie Luff and coached by Trevor Griffin.
-The team is partnered with Somerset, Gloucestershire, Glamorgan, Devon, Cornwall, Wiltshire and Cricket Wales.
+Western Storm were a women's cricket team that represented South West England and Wales, one of eight regional hubs in English domestic cricket.
+They primarily played their home matches at the County Ground, Taunton, the County Ground, Bristol and Sophia Gardens.
+They were captained by Sophie Luff and coached by Trevor Griffin.
+The team were partnered with Somerset, Gloucestershire, Glamorgan, Devon, Cornwall, Wiltshire and Cricket Wales.
 Originally formed to compete in the Women's Cricket Super League in 2016, Western Storm won the competition twice, in 2017 and 2019.
-When women's cricket in England was reformed in 2020, the Western Storm brand was retained, and they now compete in the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup.
+When women's cricket in England was reformed in 2020, the Western Storm brand was retained, and they competed in the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup.

+At the end of the 2024 season, following reforms to the structure of women's domestic cricket, the team was effectively replaced by a professionalised Somerset team.

 History

 2016–2019: Women's Cricket Super League

 Western Storm were formed in 2016 to compete in the new Women's Cricket Super League, representing the South West.
 In their inaugural season, they came second in the group stage, meaning they progressed to the semi-final, which they won against Loughborough Lightning.
 However, they lost in the final by seven wickets to the Southern Vipers.
 One of Western Storm's overseas players, Stafanie Taylor, was both the leading run-scorer and leading wicket-taker, and was subsequently named player of the tournament.

 In 2017, Western Storm finished third in the group stage, again progressing to the semi-final, which they won against the Surrey Stars.
 In a rematch against the Southern Vipers, this time the Storm emerged victorious, winning by seven wickets and claiming their first WCSL title.
 Western Storm overseas player Rachel Priest scored 72 in the final, and was the tournament's leading run-scorer.
 In 2018, Western Storm again reached finals day, finishing third in the group stage, but were defeated by the Surrey Stars in the semi-final.
 Storm's Smriti Mandhana was the leading run-scorer and player of the tournament.

 In the final season of the WCSL, 2019, Western Storm won 9 out of their 10 group stage games, topping the group and progressing straight to the final for the first time.
 There, they faced Southern Vipers in a repeat of the first ever WCSL final.
 Chasing 173 to win, Storm captain Heather Knight scored 78* as her side were victorious with an over to spare.
 Western Storm therefore ended the WCSL as the most successful team, with two title wins.
 Bowler Freya Davies was the leading wicket-taker in the tournament.